Sexual Abuse Lawyers For Victims Of Institutional Abuse In Serving Chicago, IL and Beyond

 - Behavioral changes.
 Victims may show signs of anxiety or anger.
 Cognitively impaired individuals such as those with dementia may begin displaying new behaviors, including avoidance of certain staff members, sleep disturbances and violent episodes.

-Demonstrating the extent of abuse in civil lawsuits
+Demonstrating the extent of sexual abuse in civil lawsuits

 In many of our cases involving sexual abuse, we use the services of psychiatrists, psychologists and other mental health experts both to help our clients personally cope with some of the emotional issues that they encounter and to help jurors understand the horrors that our client experienced.
 Frequently, the use of these experts translates into a more valuable case as these experts can better articulate the impact on the individual than the people are usually capable of doing themselves.